-for clients from the UK, Ireland, Australia, USA, Canada, Kenya, South Africa, Iceland, Costa Rica and Belarus.
+for clients from the UK, Ireland, Australia, USA, Canada, and Costa Rica.
 These ranged

 from simple requests for a couple of hours' work at The National Archives,

 to large-scale projects developing pedigrees going back many generations.